French hip-hop: Themes

-French hip hop has been political in its history as well.
+French hip-hop has been political in its history as well.
 Hip-hop in France owes its success to a strong social demand for it.
-Historically, France adopted a series of hostile policy against immigrant families.
+Historically, France adopted a series of hostile policies against immigrant families.
 For example, a contentious debate is currently being fought out in the political realm as to whether or not Muslim women should be permitted to wear head scarves.
-Domestic policy in the period since decolonization has resulted in the development of stifling set of inequalities.
+Domestic policy in the period since decolonization has resulted in inequalities.
 Most of these political outcries and demands are coming from the younger generation.
-Hip-Hop remains to be a place where young people can express their needs and themselves politically and freely.
+Hip-Hop remains a place where young people can express their needs and themselves politically and freely.

 The protest at the heart of French hip-hop can be traced directly to the economic boom following World War II.
 France required manpower to sustain its newly booming industries and the governmental solution was the mass immigration of peoples from regions of past French colonial empire to fill the gaps caused by shortage in personnel.
 As early as 1945, l'Office national d'immigration (ONI) was formed to supervise the immigration of new workers.
 Newly arrived Africans were not given the same employment opportunities as their French Caribbean counterparts because they were not citizens and often Africans ended up working as civil servants and menial employees living in dilapidated housing projects.
 Much of the resistance to social and economic imbalances in French hip-hop relate to this historically unequal situation.
-This is proved by lyrics of Aktivist's song, "Ils ont", the extract when translated states "Aktivist denounces intolerance to all immigrant fathers/Exploited in France since the 50s-60s/...their bodies are falling apart/And their children are still being judged according to their origins.
+Aktivist's song, "Ils ont", includes the lyrics: "Aktivist denounces intolerance to all immigrant fathers/Exploited in France since the 50s-60s/...their bodies are falling apart/And their children are still being judged according to their origins.